-The Otago Region is currently at COVID -19 Alert Level 1
+The Otago Region is currently at COVID -19 Alert Level 1 and Auckland is at Alert Level 2.

 Here are the links to the key official government sites for advice on managing the impacts of COVID-19: